trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 #### Chapter Summary:

 DNA as a cause of itself is a hard concept to grasp.
 It doesn't serve it's body, the body is more of a side effect.
-The same is true for adaptions in cancer cells or adaptions of pathogens or any adaptions really.
+The same is true for adaptions in cancer cells or adaptions of pathogens or any adaptions .
 They don't happen for any purpose, they happen randomly and are then sifted by what works and what doesn't.
 This leads to seemingly insensible things in our own DNA - junk.
-Well, for the purposes of our bodies it is junk, but for the purpose of multiplying itself from generation to generation it does a really good job.
+Well, for the purposes of our bodies it is junk, but for the purpose of multiplying itself from generation to generation it does a  good job.
 Genetic parasites are real and a lot of our genome happens to take their shape.

 ## Chapter 5 - The Evolution of Culture